2 Control flow, structs, modules and types

 Doubled: 8.4

-Now, if you change the self argument in this double() method to self: Vec3, like in the distance() method, you will get the compiler error exposed below as result.
-Notice that this error message is indicating a line from the double() method body, indicating that you cannot alter the value of the x data member.
+Now, if you change the self argument in this twice() method to self: Vec3, like in the distance() method, you will get the compiler error exposed below as result.
+Notice that this error message is showing a line from the twice() method body, indicating that you cannot alter the value of the x data member.

 // If we change the function signature of double to: